patrovite/Course_Generator/doc/en/md/01-Introduction.md

 Writing conventions have been adopted in this manual.
 They are detailed below.

-* *"File> Load GPX file"* indicates that it is necessary to select the "File" menu then select, in this menu, "Loading GPX file".
+* *"File> Open GPX"* indicates that it is necessary to select the "File" menu then select, in this menu, "Open GPX".
 This allows to simply describe a sequence of manipulation to be done with the mouse.
-* *"[CTRL + O]"* indicates one or a series of keys to activate to trigger an action.
-For example [CTRL + O] indicates that it is necessary to press the CTRL key and while maintaining it pressed, it is necessary to press the key O.
+* *"[CTRL + O]"* indicates one or a series of keys to activate in order to trigger an action.
+For example [CTRL + O] indicates that it is necessary to press the CTRL key while at the same time press the O key.

 ## Author's Note

-I created **Course Generator** in 2008 to help me prepare for my first 100km Ultra-trail.
-I completed it following my needs.
-A small article in Ultrafondu (French magazin) allowed me to start making it known and I then made it grow with the user feedbacks.
+I created **Course Generator** in 2008 to help me prepare for my first 100km Ultramarathon trail race.
+I improved the software based on my needs.
+A small article in Ultrafondu (French magazine) allowed me to start making it known and I then made it grow with the user feedbacks.
 It has evolved enormously and many times, I have rewritten it to fit my needs.
 Each time it was a challenge and like the races that I ran, it was an adventure that made me grow (knowledge, questioning, open-mindedness ...).

 **Course Generator** does not pretend to give you totally accurate results.
 Too much depends on you and external conditions.
 Consider this software as a help to prepare your futur adventures.